vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 Hillebrandt, Ved.
 Myth, iii, 289 ff.
 Use-

 ner (Götternamen, p.
-206) finds the Danaoi in the Dānava as demons, de- spite the change of quantity.
-Implau- sible is the view that Vṛtra is a creation of the imagination, vṛtrahan, as in the Avesta Verethraghna, denoting * assault repelling '(Bartholomae, Air.Wb.
+206) finds the Danaoi in the Dānava as demons, despite the change of quantity.
+Implausible is the view that Vṛtra is a creation of the imagination, vṛtrahan, as in the Avesta Verethraghna, denoting * assault repelling '(Bartholomae, Air.Wb.
 1420).

 ' Hillebrandt, Ved.
 Myth, iii.
 260–6.